100 Notable alumni of

 -

-Deborah Madison is an American chef, food writer and cooking teacher.
-She has been called an expert on vegetarian cooking and her gourmet repertoire showcases fresh garden produce.
+Deborah Madison is an American chef, writer, food activist, and cooking teacher.
+She has been called an expert on vegetarian cooking, although she is not a strict vegetarian.
+Her gourmet repertoire showcases fresh garden produce.
 Her work also highlights Slow Food, local foods and farmers' markets.

 -